BIPOC Support Resources

 On-Campus Support

-• Call the Health & Counseling office during business hours at 503.943.7134 to make an appointment with one of our mental health counselors.
+- Call the Health & Counseling Center during business hours at 503.943.7134 to make an appointment with one of our mental health counselors.
 Students who have recently experienced oppression or discrimination based on a marginalized identity can receive same day support from a counselor.

 You can also visit UP's Diversity, Equity & Inclusion (DEI) website to find lists of on- and off-campus resources available to students who identify as BIPOC, LGBTQ+, undocumented, multifaith, first generation, international, etc.

-The Health & Counseling Services staff believe that understanding and addressing concepts in multicultural psychology, including the effects of oppression, intercultural communication, racial trauma, microaggressions and forms of institutional power, are fundamental to providing ethical and competent counseling services.
-The staff’s graduate-level curriculum was infused with focused trainings, discussions, and supervision on working effectively with people of color.
+The Health & Counseling Center staff believe that understanding and addressing concepts in multicultural psychology, including the effects of oppression, intercultural communication, racial trauma, microaggressions and forms of institutional power, are fundamental to providing ethical and competent counseling services.
+All clinical curriculum and continuing education is infused with focused trainings, discussions, and supervision on working effectively with people of color.
 Additionally, our licensed staff must fulfill continuing education requirements every two years on diversity topics pertaining to multicultural counseling and mental health.
 Our current staff have worked closely with marginalized populations both on college campuses and in the community.

 Our staff has specific training and experience in working with: